ayshasanyang/Online-Shopping-App/README.md

 ```
 git clone https://github.com/ayshasanyang/Online-Shopping-App
 ```
-2. Open the project folder in Visual Studio Code and type the following command to install the dependencies.
+2. Open the project folder in Visual Studio Code can be found [here](https://code.visualstudio.com/download) and type the following command to install the dependencies.
 ```
 npm install
 ```